 The Creative Writing Industrial Complex

-This ‘repped by’ business feels part of a wider trend, where each year the balance between the craft and the business tilts ever more to the business.
+This flex of being ‘repped by’ business feels part of a wider trend, where each year the balance between the craft and the business tilts ever more to the business.
 Publishers and agencies now even offer creative writing courses, and while their intentions are surely noble, it edges us ever closer to territory where writers feel obliged to write entirely to market and perhaps even pay for the privilege of consideration.
 This, in turn, seems likely to contribute to an unfortunate homogenization.
 Is it a coincidence that so many novels of the past few years have a title that follows the mathematical formula: ‘The (adjective) (abstract noun) of (intriguingly-unusual-yet-reassuringly-familiar-name)?

 The Screenwriting Industrial Complex

 Screenwriting has always been the writing discipline most heavily tilted to the business, and there are valid reasons for that.
 Nonetheless, a screenwriter starting out today could very quickly squander a small fortune on how-to manuals and development services, none of which would help them nearly as much as simply reading lots of great scripts and putting in the endless hours on their own.
+A great screenwriter doesn’t flex about the number of how-to books they’ve read.

 In my novel, Set My Heart To Five, my android protagonist sets out to become a screenwriter and enrolls in a class that guarantees he will write a screenplay in eight weeks and have scenes performed in front of an industry professional.
 When he attends the class, he is baffled to discover that his classmates have zero interest in what their teacher has to say, and have signed up simply to meet the industry professional.
 That takes place in 2054, but it is only a slightly exaggerated version of the problem I see today: the focus is almost entirely on the business, when it should be almost entirely on the craft.